jmorey4158/SequenceStudio2017/README.md

 as part of the re-architecture, I refactored a lot of my cross-boundary methods as asyncronous.
 But I did so strategically.

 <p>I created what I call the "Async Wall" pattern where I use a public method that takes in only POCOs form the Presentation Layer (wht's this?
 See Devu.com Application architecture).
 This method then calls private / protected mehods that take in native types and custom types and hand back POCOs.
 This way I can assure that the inputs from the Presentation Layer or Application Service Layer are valid and that I am handing back valid objects.</p>

+<p> This pattern fulfills both Seperation of Concerns and Encapsulation and allows for furure expansion / tweaking of the Business Layer without requiring changes to other layers.</p>

+<h3>Multi-Threading and TPL</h3>
+<p>In this incarnation of SS, again, as part of the re-architecture, I implemented both thread-sae types and methods but also
+performance improvements using the Task Parallel Library (TPL) and the .AsParallel static method where needed.
+This greatly improved performance on my multi-core test box but also in the cloud, where Azure can throw as many cores at some of the more resource-intensive operations as you can shake the preverbial stick at.
+Awesome.<p>

+<p>Of course, I reserved the TPL work for the layers that reside on scalable environments, like the Application Servie Layer, Business Layer, and Persistence Layer.
+I used the "Async Wall" Pattern to make the Presentation Layer as skinny as practical.</p>

 <h2>Special Thanks to Bob Tabor and DevU.com</h2>